mayveiscous/mayveiscous/README.md

 I'm a systems programmer interested in game engines, game development, programming languages, AI infrastructure, and language interoperability.

+I primarily use Lua, Go, and C++ but I also know Python, Luau and a little Java

 Currently building:
 - A Roblox-inspired game engine in Lua + C++
 - Luna, a CPython embedder for Lua in C++